apache/arrow-site/_posts/2025-12-07-parquet-late-materialization-deep-dive.md

 );
 ```

-This keeps narrowing the filter while touching only lightweight metadata—no data copies.
-The implementation is a two-pointer linear scan; complexity is linear in selector segments.
-The sooner predicates shrink the selection, the cheaper later scans become.

 <figure style="text-align: center;">
   <img src="{{ site.baseurl }}/img/late-materialization/fig3.jpg" alt="RowSelection logical AND walkthrough" width="100%" class="img-responsive">
 </figure>

 This keeps narrowing the filter while touching only lightweight metadata—no data copies.
 The current implementation of `and_then` is a two-pointer linear scan; complexity is linear in selector segments.
-The sooner predicates shrink the selection, the cheaper later scans become.
+The more predicates shrink the selection, the cheaper later scans become.

 ## 3. Engineering Challenges